 We may negotiate a fee with You for Our services, however You will not incur a liability to pay a fee unless We have given You prior notice of this.
 Where We are not able to supply You with the actual fee, We will supply You with the basis of calculation of any such fee.
 Occasionally We may charge a fee in addition to any commission We are paid by an insurer, and if this is the case We will inform You.
 We will also advise You in advance in the event third party providers that We use to arrange Your insurances charge a fee.
 Such fees are in respect of the initial work activity and time spent in seeking the best terms, advice, product and product producer for Your specific need and for involved in the renewal of the policy and any alterations that may take place during the term of and at termination of a policy.

 We will inform You separately of any administration fees that may apply to Your policy.
 Subject to Your policy terms and conditions, no refund will be issued in the event of a policy cancellation if a valid claim has been made (or is intended to be made) or a circumstance has been notified under that policy.
 We reserve the right to deduct any unpaid premium from any claim settlement.

 A scale of our standard fees for arranging, amending or renewing Your policy is noted below unless otherwise agreed, calculations below are based on premiums inclusive of levies and taxes.

 Health Insurance (Individual)

 Life, Pensions & Investments

-Administration fees may also be applied for advice provided, and for mortgages, and such fees will be agreed with You in advance.
+Administration fees may also be applied for advice provided, and such fees will be agreed with You in advance.

 All fees and charges applied by Us will be declared on Our invoices/credit notes and/or in other correspondence issued to clients.
 All such fees and charges are non-refundable in the event of policy alternation and/or cancellation.